nkososik/Pizza-Parlor/README.md

 ## Description

 _This project focuses on the use of BDD, utilizing HTML, CSS, and JS to create a webpage that will take a user input and run it through a series of behaviors that simulate ordering a pizza.
-User can select pizza size and toppings and the webpage will push out a final cost._
+User can select pizza size and toppings and the webpage will push out a final cost and final order._

 ## Specifications